 Playgroups are great.
 They give you a chance to get out of the house, socialize your baby and chat to other new parents on a weekly basis.
 Take a look at your local council’s website or speak to your postnatal nurse for more info.

 Chat to parents at the park

 As a new parent you find yourself at the park a lot.
 The park is honestly one of the best places to connect with other parents, and most of the time they are more than willing to engage in some adult conversation.
 Some of the best friendships are formed on the playground.

 Why is it so hard for parents to ask for help?
 Is it because we feel like we’ve failed by doing so?
 Possibly.
 We all put so much pressure on ourselves to appear as if we have it all together when the truth is, most of us do not.
 So, try asking for help.
 Most people enjoy the feeling they get from helping others.
 You might actually be doing someone a good turn by providing the opportunity for them to feel good about themselves.

 Whether you’re a soon-to-be parent and looking to set yourself up for a healthy postpartum, you or someone in your family is unwell, or you just don’t feel good and need to talk, please reach out to those in your community.
 Opening up to other people can be difficult, but the benefits of friendship and connection far outweigh any short-term nerves or shyness you may feel.
 Remember to be yourself.
 We are all here for you.

 Written by Gabrielle Nancarrow.
-Gabrielle is a mum of two little girls, a birth and loss doula and the founder of Gather, a space for women to come together, connect and build community free of judgement.
-She is passionate about speaking our truths, sharing our stories and celebrating honest motherhood.
-Gather is located in Seddon, Melbourne and offers workshops, doulas, yoga, meditation and sharing circles.
+Gabrielle is a parent, birth and loss doula, and the founder of Gather, a space for women to come together, connect and build a community free of judgment.
+She is passionate about speaking our truths, sharing our stories, and celebrating honest motherhood.
+Gather is located in Seddon, Melbourne (Australia), and offers workshops, doulas, yoga, meditation, and sharing circles.